![Golden Camel-7A [Mutant Camel]](picts/Mutant Camel_logo1.jpeg) |

 MK-320B, Yongmei MS-200 and Yongmei YM-378D).
 But

-also the larger transistor tooters will likely become rare soon, since
+also the larger transistor tooters have become rare, since by fragility

-by fragility and ear tormenting loud tooting they will certainly not survive
+and ear tormenting loud tooting they will certainly not survive parental

-parental rage attacks and end smashed in trashcans as quickly as they were
+rage attacks and end smashed in trashcans as quickly as they were botched

-assembled together (a fate that also decimated the legions of wacky late
+together (a fate that also decimated the legions of wacky late 1980th boomboxes).

-toy squeakboxes even professional MIDI keyboards with LCD and 61 velocity
+professional MIDI keyboards with LCD and 61 velocity sensitive fullsize

-sensitive fullsize keys, but I have not heard any of these yet.
-(Possibly
+keys, but I have not heard any of these yet.
+(Possibly they contain Medeli

 here).